stavroslir/MapReduce-System/README.md

 * Job Dispatcher: The Job Dispatcher is responsible for assigning tasks to available workers.
 It continually checks the job queue for new tasks and assigns them to idle workers.
 It also monitors the status of running tasks and updates their status upon completion.
 A job is created when the /submit_job endpoint is reached.

 * Integration with Kubernetes: The Monitoring Service is designed to work seamlessly with Kubernetes.
 It uses the Kubernetes API to create and manage worker pods, ensuring that the system can scale up and down as needed.
 A worker will be created if an admin reaches the /register_worker endpoint of the ui.
-With each worker a gRPC is initiated and the moment of creation.
+With each worker a gRPC is initiated at the moment of creation.
 Same goes for the /deregister_worker endpoint.
 If we want to scale down our system, we can delete a worker by providing its id.

 The Monitoring Service exposes a FLASK API that allows users to submit jobs, view the status of jobs, and manage workers.
 In essence, the Monitoring Service is the orchestrator of our distributed system, managing the workers and ensuring that all tasks are executed in a timely and reliable manner.